homeofficehost/dotfiles/README.md

 Commands are first read from /etc/zshenv; this cannot be overridden. … Commands are then read from $ZDOTDIR/.zshenv.
 If the shell is a login shell, commands are read from /etc/zprofile and then $ZDOTDIR/.zprofile.
 Then, if the shell is interactive, commands are read from /etc/zshrc and then $ZDOT-DIR/.zshrc.
 Finally, if the shell is a login shell, /etc/zlogin and $ZDOTDIR/.zlogin are read.

+When a login shell exits, the files $ZDOTDIR/.zlogout and then /etc/zlogout are read.

 > It's always a good idea to review arbitrary code from the internet before running it on your machine with sudo power!
 > You are responsible for everything this script does to your machine (see [LICENSE](LICENSE))